-Person-Centred Therapy ultimately sees human beings as having an innate tendency to develop towards their full potential.
-However, this ability can become blocked or distorted by certain life experiences, particularly those experiences which affect our sense of value.
-Therapists work to understand an individual's experience from their perspective by allowing the client to reconnect with their inner values & sense of self-worth, thus enabling them to find their own way to move forward & progress.
+Person-Centred Therapy ultimately sees humankind as having an innate tendency to grow towards our full potential.
+However, this ability can become blocked or distorted by certain life experiences, particularly those that affect our sense of value.
+Therapists work to understand your experience from your perspective by allowing you to reconnect with your inner values & sense of self-worth, thus enabling you to find your own way to move forward & progress.

 Psychodynamic Therapy works with unconscious processes & takes the approach that our past impacts our present & may determine how we react in certain situations & relationships.
-It's particularly helpful for those who feel their difficulties have affected them over a long period of time & are noticing repeated patterns of behaviour & ways of relating, which they want to change.
-The impressions significant others make on us in childhood & our developmental years play a major role in how we relate to ourselves, others & the world, so, in my sessions, we often start there.
+It's particularly helpful for those who feel their difficulties have affected them over a long period of time & are noticing repeated patterns of unhelpful behaviour & ways of relating.
+The impressions significant others make on us in our developmental years play a major role in how we relate to ourselves, others & the world, so, in my work, we often start there.